-- New water sources need to be developed in order to meet the future needs of a growing population.
-Fortunately, there are available water resources up Water Canyon that have not been developed yet, and the UEP has secured the necessary water rights. - The UEP is in a period of transition where they are divesting their public-assets to private and public entities. - The proposed Lake Powell Pipeline has the potential for a pump/lift station that could be operated by Hildale. - The City's potential annexation area (west of the highway) contains critical infrastructure that can (and should) become part of the City.

-- Some of the groundwater sources in the lower valley have quality concerns, and need to be blended. - Joint management of area utilities provides an economy of scale for administration, but can also restrict the potential for Hildale-specific initiatives. - New water sources need to be developed in order to meet the future needs of a growing population.
+OPPORTUNITIES CONSTRAINTS New water sources need to be developed in order to meet the future needs of a growing population.
+Fortunately, there are available water resources up Water Canyon that have not been developed yet, and the UEP has secured the necessary water rights.
+The UEP is in a period of transition where they are divesting their public-assets to private and public entities.
+The proposed Lake Powell Pipeline has the potential for a pump/lift station that could be operated by Hildale.
+Some of the groundwater sources in the lower valley have quality concerns, and need to be blended.
+Joint management of area utilities provides an economy of scale for administration, but can also restrict the potential for Hildale-specific initiatives.
+New water sources need to be developed in order to meet the future needs of a growing population.